dusktrades/ftx-cli/docs/topics/trading/split-scaled-twap-orders.md

 Placement durations have the following format: `--duration XhYmZs`

-TWAP orders can be used to minimise market impact.
+TWAP orders can be used to minimise market impact or increase the seriality/predictability of order placement sequence.

 ```sh
 # Overall order: